Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Constraint C19: Inductive loops shall be placed a minimum of 4 ft. apart from the edge of one loop to the edge of the other loop to avoid cross talk between the loops and possibly give false signals.

+   a.
+This constraint was achieved as all inductive loops were placed at a distance greater than 4 ft apart from each loop.
+The distance allowed the loops to avoid cross talk between one another and all signals received from the loops were similar to the expected results.

 ## No Loop(s) Connected to the Controller
 |        | Expected Results | Actual Results |